jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/server/push-contacts-mobile-picketlink-secured/README.md

 This quickstart demonstrates how to develop secured server-side applications with push functionality, centered around a CRUD contacts application.
 It creates a PicketLink secured Java EE 6 application using JAX-RS, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.

-When the `push-contacts-mobile-picketlink-secured` application is deployed, the push functionality enables the application to register with the running JBoss Unified Push Server instance and send it push notification requests.
+When the `push-contacts-mobile-picketlink-secured` application is deployed, the push functionality enables the application to register with the running JBoss Unified Push Server OpenShift instance and send it push notification requests.
 The server-side application rest endpoints are secured with PicketLink and can only be accessed by client applications with authenticated users.

 When contacts are created with the client contacts-mobile application, the contact information is relayed to the `push-contacts-mobile-picketlink-secured` application.
-On receiving the contact infomation, this backend application sends a push notification request to the Unified Push Server.
-The Unified Push Server then routes a push notification containing details of the newly added contact to devices that are registered with the Unified Push Server for the specific client application.
+On receiving the contact infomation, this backend application sends a push notification request to the Unified Push Server OpenShift instance.
+The Unified Push Server OpenShift instance then routes a push notification containing details of the newly added contact to devices that are registered with the Unified Push Server OpenShift instance for the specific client application.

 **Note:** This quickstart uses the following Jackson libraries that are a part of the JBoss EAP private API.